TatuLund/vaadin-create23/docs/DataExport.PRD.md

 ## 13.1 Functional

-1. Toolbar contains From, To, Export, Purge in defined order.
+1. Toolbar contains From, To, Export, and Purge controls; tests should verify presence and behavior without coupling to exact child-index positions.
 2. Export disabled when either date missing.
 3. Required indicator is visible on both `From` and `To` fields.
 4. Export disabled when range exceeds three months.